A Glug of Oil

 Preheat the oven to 220°C/425°F or Gas 7

-1. Sift the flour, salt and pepper into a bowl. *If you're using Homepride flour, here in the UK, it's pre-sieved so you can leave the sifting out.
+1. Sift the flour, salt and pepper into a bowl. *If you're using Homepride flour, in the UK, it's pre-sieved so you can leave the sifting out - happy days!

-2. Whisk in the eggs and add the milk, when it's all whisked nicely pour it into a jug - just because it's easier to pour into the Yorkshire pud tin.
+2. Whisk in the eggs and add the milk, when it's all whisked nicely pour it into a jug as it will be easier to pour into the Yorkshire pud tin.
+Leave to rest at room temperature for at least 30 minutes before using.

-5. Without opening the oven door leave them to cook for about 20 minutes when they should be nice and huge!
+5. Without opening the oven door leave them to cook for about 20 minutes and serve immediately.

 Did you make this recipe?